History of South Carolina: Politics

 Upon his election, Hodges announced that he agreed with Beasley's increasingly popular compromise proposal on the Confederate flag issue.
 He supported the flag's transfer to a Confederate monument on the State House's grounds.
 Many South Carolinians agreed with this position as the only solution.
 Further, they admired Hodges' solution to nuclear waste shipments to the state.
 Hodges alienated moderate voters sufficiently so that in 2002, most of the state's major newspapers supported the Republican Mark Sanford to replace him.
 Hodges was held responsible for the state's mishandling of the Hurricane Floyd evacuation in 1999.
 By 2002, most of the funds from Hodges' "South Carolina Education Lottery" were used to pay for college scholarships, rather than to improve impoverished rural and inner-city schools.
 Religious leaders denounced the lottery as taxing the poor to pay for higher education for the middle class.

 In the lottery's first year, Hodges' administration awarded $40 million for "LIFE Scholarships", granted to any South Carolinian student with a B average, graduation in the top 30% of the student's high school class, and an 1,100 SAT score.
 Hodges' administration awarded $5.8 million for "HOPE Scholarships", which had lower GPA requirements.

 Hodges lost his campaign for reelection in 2002 against the Republican conservative Mark Sanford, a former U.S. congressman from Sullivan's Island.

 Mark Sanford served two terms as governor from 2003 to 2011.
 He left office in the heat of a political scandal; while in office, Sanford took a trip to Argentina without anyone's knowing it, and he reportedly had an affair with a woman.
 Sanford later publicly apologized for the affair, but he and his wife, Jenny Sullivan, divorced in 2010.
 Sanford was elected to the United States House of Representatives from South Carolina's 1st District in May 2013, a position which he also held from 1995 to 2003.

 In 2010, Nikki Haley, who took office as Governor of South Carolina in January 2011, became the first female to be elected governor.
 Additionally, Haley was the first person of Asian-Indian descent to be elected governor.
 In 2012, Governor Haley appointed Tim Scott as one of South Carolina's two United States Senators.
 In 2014, Scott won election to the office and became the first African-American to serve as U.S. Senator from South Carolina since the Reconstruction era.
-Haley served from 2011 until 2017; President Donald Trump nominated her as the United States Ambassador to the United Nations, a positio she accepted and for which she was approved by the United States Senate.
+Haley served from 2011 until 2017; President Donald Trump nominated her as the United States Ambassador to the United Nations, a position she accepted and for which she was approved by the United States Senate.
 After Haley's resignation on January 24, 2017, Henry McMaster became the incumbent, 117th governor of South Carolina.